MVP Seminars Key Note Speakers & Business Trainers

 Patricia delivers a message of overcoming obstacles, living beyond excuses, and achieving to full potential.
 Diagnosed with a severe pediatric brain tumor, Patricia Walsh became blind at age five due to complications of surgery.
 As a teenager she struggled with depression and hopelessness.
 Today, Patricia is a world champion triathlete and award-winning engineer.
 When a friend first mentioned triathlons to her in 2009 she immediately signed up for the Ironman — before even owning a bike!
 In 2011 she set the world record for blind athletes, blowing away previous female and male records by over 80 minutes.
 Patricia has a degree in computer science and Electrical Engineering becoming one of the first blind engineers at Microsoft.
 Patricia is the two time National champion for the Olympic distance and recently secured Bronze for the United States in the Short Course World Championship in Beijing, China 2011.Today Patricia aspires to represent her country in the 2012 & 2016 Olympics in both track& Field and triathlon.

-Ron Vejrostek, author of Financially Intact, Making Money is Easy, Keeping it is the Hard Part, graduated from the University of Northern Colorado, with a degree in Business Administration, in 1973.
-In 1980 Ron started preparing taxes as a part time business.
-Over the years he noticed how much people were being overcharged by the big national firms and many times CPA firms and they still weren’t being taught how to lower their tax burdens.
-In essence they were losing money two ways, and this became Ron’s passion to help people keep their money in their own pockets.
+In 1980 Ron started preparing taxes as a part-time business.
+Over the years he noticed how much people were being overcharged by the big national firms and many times CPA firms and they still weren't being taught how to lower their tax burdens.
+In essence, they were losing money in two ways, and this became Robert's passion to help people keep their money in their own pockets.